 Saving

-If you’re like most adults, you’re looking for the key to successful saving.
-Here it is, boiled down to one simple phrase—start now.
-No matter what stage of your life you’re currently in, make it a priority and a habit to save for your future, big-ticket items and emergencies.
+Are you looking for the key to successful saving?
+Here it is—start now!
+No matter what life stage you’re in, make it a priority and a habit to save for emergencies, your future and big-ticket items.

-There are two ways to look at saving.
-Saving can mean putting money aside and investing, but it can also mean living a more frugal lifestyle and cutting back on your spending.
-Both are important pieces of the puzzle if you want to watch your savings account grow.
+Saving can mean putting money aside and investing, but it can also mean living more frugally and reducing your spending.
+Both are important if you want your savings account to grow.

-Saving for your future can’t be overlooked if you want financial security and independence for your family.
-Many experts recommend saving at least 10-15 percent of your income; if that doesn’t seem doable, start contributing as much as you can on a regular basis and work your way up from there.
-It’s making savings a consistent action that matters.
+Saving is critical for financial security and independence for your family.
+Many experts recommend saving at least 10-15 percent of your income; if that doesn’t seem doable, start contributing as much as possible on a regular basis and work your way up from there.
+Making savings a consistent action is what matters.

 ::What Should You Save For?::

-Let’s say you purchase a TV on credit for $1,000.
-If you made only the minimum payment—based on 3 percent of the outstanding loan balance—and your credit card charges an 18 percent annual interest rate, it would take eight years to pay off that debt, and you’d pay an additional $684 in interest!
+Imagine you use credit to buy a TV for $1,000.
+If you made only the required minimum monthly payment and your credit card charges an 18 percent annual interest rate, it would take eight years to pay off that debt, and you’d pay an additional $684 in interest!

 ::Cut Back, Move Forward::